Oscar speech: Controversies

-Some speeches can cause uproar thanks to political and social subject matter like Michael Moore's diatribe on George W. Bush and Vanessa Redgrave's stance on the Israeli–Palestinian conflict.
+Some speeches have caused uproar thanks to political and social subject matter like Michael Moore's criticisms of George W. Bush and Vanessa Redgrave's stance on the Israeli–Palestinian conflict.

-Sometimes a confusing or ambiguous statement made in a speech can attract attention in the media.
+Sometimes a confusing or ambiguous statement made in a speech have attracted attention in the media.
 In Angelina Jolie's Best Supporting Actress speech in 2000 for Girl, Interrupted, she said, "I'm so in love with my brother right now", leading to accusations of incest with her brother, actor and producer, James Haven.

 In 1973, Marlon Brando famously refused an Oscar due to his support of Native Americans.
 A part of his speech was read on stage by Sacheen Littlefeather.